kenchantandf/chat-space/README.md

 | updated_at |            | null: false    |

 ###Association
--has_many :messages
+- has_many :messages
--has_many :groupusers
+- has_many :groupusers
--has_many :users, through: :groupusers
+- has_many :users, through: :groupusers

 ***